kticka/mongoose-smart-delete/readme.md

 })
 ```

-Query-level hooks:
+Query-level hooks:\
-In document level hook, you can use `this.getOptions().softDelete` to determine if the operation is a soft delete or hard delete.
+In query level hook, you can use `this.getOptions().softDelete` to determine if the operation is a soft delete or hard delete.
 ```javascript
 schema.pre('deleteOne', {query: true}, function (next) {
   if (this.getOptions().softDelete) {